16 Top Tourist Attractions in Bergamo

 Address: Piazza Duomo, Bergamo

-3 Cappella Colleoni (Colleoni Chapel)
+4. Cappella Colleoni (Colleoni Chapel)

-Built 1470-76 to house the tomb of the condottiere Bartolomeo Colleoni and his daughter Medea, the chapel was designed by Giovanni Amadeo, who also designed the tombs inside.
+Built 1470-76 as a family shrine to house the tomb of the condottiere Bartolomeo Colleoni and his daughter Medea, the chapel was designed by Giovanni Amadeo, who also designed the tombs inside.
 The ceiling paintings by Giambattista Tiepolo were added in 1732.

 Address: Piazza Duomo, Bergamo

-4 Cathedral of Sant'Alessandro
+7. Cathedral of Sant'Alessandro

-At one end of Piazza del Duomo, at right angles to Santa Maria Maggiore, is the cathedral of Sant'Alessandro, built in 1459, and with a neo-classical façade and dome added in 1889.
-Inside are paintings by Tiepolo, Previtali, and Moroni and beautiful Baroque choir-stalls.
+At one end of Piazza del Duomo, at right angles to Santa Maria Maggiore, is the cathedral of Sant'Alessandro, built in 1459, and with a Neoclassical façade and dome added in 1889.
+Inside are paintings by Tiepolo, Previtali, and Moroni and beautiful Baroque choir stalls.

 Address: Piazza Duomo, Bergamo

 To the right of the Cappella Colleoni is the Baptistery, an unusual octagonal building dating from 1340.
-It was originally inside Santa Maria Maggiore, then taken down in 1659 and stored, reassembled in 1856, and again torn down and re-erected here in 1898.
+It was originally inside Santa Maria Maggiore, then taken down in 1661 and stored, reassembled in 1856, and again torn down and re-erected here in 1898.

 Address: Piazza Duomo, Bergamo